Let's Talk About Love World Tour: Background

 As the tour continued into 1999, Dion performed in Hong Kong, Japan and an additional outing for North America.
-During this time, Dion's husband René Angélil was diagnosed with skin cancer.
-This forced the singer to postpone the remaining dates in the U.S. and the entire European leg.
+During this time, her husband René Angélil was diagnosed with skin cancer.
+This forced the singer to postpone the remaining dates in North America and cancel half of the European leg.
 Dion resumed the tour in mid-June and thanked fans for their support during the rough period.
 After her tour of Europe, Dion's team announced the singer would give a special New Year's Eve concert in Montreal.
 Dubbed "The Millennium Concert" the show featured a new setlist and special appearances by prominent Canadian singers.
-At the same time, David Foster began negotiations to have Dion, Barbra Streisand, Whitney Houston and Andrea Bocelli to conduct a mini-tour titled "Three Divas and a Tenor".
-The tour never came to fruition.

 In October, Dion opened the new Pepsi Center in Denver, replacing the McNichols Sports Arena.
 Dion dedicated the concert to the victims and survivors of the Columbine High School massacre.
 All proceeds from the show were donated to Colorado Organization of Victim Assistance.
 The singer was joined onstage by the Colorado Children's Chorale to perform "Let's Talk About Love" and "Friend of Mine Columbine"— a memorial song written by Stephen and Jonathan Cohen.
 The singer stated it would be her last tour as she wanted to focus on becoming a mother.
 Later, Dion released her first English greatest hits album, All the Way...
 A Decade of Song.
 The album was promoted by Dion's second CBS special, taking place at Radio City Music Hall.
-The special featured Dion performing her classics along with new songs on the album.
-The show featured duets with 'N Sync and Gloria Estefan.
-After her break, Dion began her first residency show at The Colosseum at Caesars Palace from 2003 to 2007.
-The tour serves as Dion's final concert tour until 2008 for the Taking Chances World Tour.
+The special featured Dion performing her classics along with new songs from the album.
+The show featured duets with NSYNC and Gloria Estefan.

 About the stage

 The tour brought a new aspect to performing for Dion.
 The show was presented in the round.
 The stage designer Yves Aucoin states he wanted the show to be a big production while having an intimate feel.
 The stage itself was shaped like a heart with five circular platforms that raised and lowered the members of the stage.
-The constructor is Scène Éthique.
+The constructor was Scène Éthique.
 Above, four large video screens formed a circular pattern.
-The floor of the stage was made of large video screens utilizing the JumboTron technology.
+The floor of the stage was made of large video screens utilizing the Jumbotron technology.
 Dion initially was nervous performing in the way, as the performer had very little time to relax while on stage.
-She continues to say she got the idea from attending a Stevie Wonder concert during her childhood.
-The entire production cost more than $10 million.
+She continued to say she got the idea from attending a Stevie Wonder concert during her childhood.
+The entire production costed more than $10 million.
+For some shows like in Munich, she used a 180 degree stage due to venue size.